timopomer/ListSharp/README.md

 ### With what things in mind ListSharp was made

 * made so people without any programming experience can easily operate it.
-* made to be intuitive and easy to understand,with a word rich English based syntax.
+* made to be intuitive and easy to understand, with a word rich English based syntax.
 * made in c# and opensource to enable various features and ease of edit for people which what to commit to this project.
 * made with ease of installation in mind, without any special dependencies besides .net needed.
 * made due to the lack of innovation and work done on the automation of such simple tasks.